pjtunstall/push-swap/README.md

 As mentioned above, LF reports that his implementation of base 2 LSD radix sort took "about 1084" instructions for 100 numbers, and "about 6756" for 500.
 He imediately corrects himself, saying that he actually always got exactly 6756.

-To see why this is (and why he must also have always got exactly 1084 for 100 numbers), note first that he takes the convenient step of converting the original values to their rank: 0, 1, 2, 3, ..., 99.
+To see how this can be (and why he must also have always got exactly 1084 for 100 numbers), note first that he takes the convenient step of converting the original values to their rank: 0, 1, 2, 3, ..., 99.

 Now, ceil(log2(500)) = 9, so there will be 9 passes for the 9 bits needed to label 500 numbers in this way.
 In the case of 500 numbers, then, there will be at least 500 operations per bit, because every number is either rotatated out of the way with `ra` or pushed to B with `pb`.
 In addition to this 500 essential operations, the subset of numbers that were pushed to B will need pushing back with `pa`.